 Media narratives often reinforce this kind of unhelpful perception.
 ‘Unicorns’ such as Uber and Airbnb continue to command the highest levels of attention in the business press.
 The question of their precise valuation is interesting, but the veneration of these companies as mythical creatures also has harmful consequences for business culture.
 Making their success look magical – and framing it as an ability to conquer death-defying ‘risks’ – can subtly undermine the confidence of other businesses who have it in them to achieve amazing things on their own terms.
 It makes excellence feel out of reach by making the behaviours involved seem not only unfamiliar and mystical but also threatening, and by making victory look partly like a game of chance.

 In truth, innovation is a question of everyday emotional management, of learning to navigate the peaks, the troughs and the many boring bits in between that come with trying new things.
-Framed this way, you start to rethink what tools you need to help business become better at it.
-Understanding the precise emotional makeup of an organisation is just one type of insight that many businesses need in this process, but few have an ability to access.
+Framed this way, you start to rethink what insights you need to help business become better at it.
+For example, in a diagnostic context, understanding the precise emotional makeup of an organisation is far from a nice-to-have.

 The issues that most organisations experience are complex, and span politics, operations, structure and culture.
 Many of them are hidden, as they relate to shared assumptions, decision-making processes and values.
 Is our hierarchy holding us back – and how?
 Why do important initiatives always start strong then peter out?
 Why are we prone to boredom?
 Why are people more comfortable in silos than solutions teams?
 Why do we talk about ‘taking chances’ but never do anything out of the ordinary?
 In our experience, real answers to deep-rooted questions like these do more to get innovation going than all the white papers in the world.
 Real insight is hard to ignore.